BachToTheFuture/Mysti/README.md

 ### Installation

-Visit the project page [here]() to download compiled application, and place it in your Applications folder.
+Visit the project page [here](https://bachtothefuture.github.io/Mysti/) to download the compiled application, and place it in your Applications folder.
 Mysti is ready to be used, and there's no need to compile anything!

 ### Usage